numiri/coax/README.md

 # coax
 Coax is a math-aware web app to  replace pencil & paper for doing algebra exercises.
-The name Coax is another word for  "massaging" an equation into the desired form.
+The name Coax reflects the act of "massaging" an equation into the desired form.
 Here's a video demo (3 minutes)
 <a href="http://tessm.modstein.com:9089/snguyen/web/ours/html/demo.mp4"><img src="play-coax.png"></a>

 Until I figure out how to use github properly, you can get the code here https://tessm.modstein.com:9089/snguyen/web/ours/html/coax-0.8.tar